w3f-community/asylum-unity-sdk/README.md

 - Put Asylum Unity SDK inside Unity `Assets/Plugins` folder

 ## Usage
-- Create empty `GameObject` named `ReactController` in the scene and add `ReactControllerScript.c`s as its component
+- Create empty `GameObject` named `ReactController` in the scene and add `ReactControllerScript.cs` as its component
 - Create new C# script(e.g. `ItemsController`) and link `ReactControllerScript` component to it.
 You can do it via inspector, using public/serializable fields or [FindObjectOfType method](https://docs.unity3d.com/ScriptReference/Object.FindObjectOfType.html) or with the help of dependency injection (like Zenject)
     ```cs
         //ItemsController.cs